microsoft/coe-starter-kit/coe-cli/docs/install.md

 ```

-3. Link to the CLI application
+3. Link to the COE CLI application

 ```bash
 npm link